Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/set-fhir-user-mapping.md

 ### Configure fhirUser mapping to token

-In the Azure Portal under Microsoft Entra ID, select Enterprise Applications.
+In the Portal under Microsoft Entra ID/Microsoft Entra External ID, select Enterprise Applications.
 Search for the target application created previously.
 You also can find the enterprise application by clicking the `Managed application in local directory` link from the App Registrations page.
 Once you are in the enterprise application, select the **Single Sign-On** option in the left-hand menu and open the **Attributes & Claims** section.

 The following steps will assign a static fhirUser custom attribute for the Confidential Client application:

-1. In the Azure Portal, on the **Attributes & Claims** section, select **Edit**
+1. In the Portal, on the **Attributes & Claims** section, select **Edit**
 2. Click **Add New Claim**
 3. Name the claim **fhirUser**
 4. Select **Directory schema extension** for Source
-5. Select your FHIR Resource Application.
+5. Select your `FHIR Resource Application` for **Microsoft Entra ID**.
+For **Microsoft Entra External Id** select `b2c-extensions-app`.
 Choose the `user.fhirUser` attribute.
 6. Click **Add** then **Save**.

 <details>
-<summary>Click to expand and see screenshots.</summary>
+<summary>Click to expand and see screenshots for Microsoft Entra ID reference.</summary>
 <br />

 ![Azure Portal image of custom attribute claims configuration screen](./images/1_attributes_claims.png)